ethantoth/Ridesharing_vs_Taxi_NYC/homeText.md

 industry.
 The exponential growth of this new service has gained popular media attention but has also remained somewhat ambiguous when focus is drawn to its economical effects.
-By taking several high-volume data sets from the New York Taxi and Limousine Commission we have derived three separate visualizations that illustrate the growth of ridesharing services in New York City and the decline of more traditional services present in New York before a newer service was introduced.
+By taking several high-volume data sets from the New York Taxi and Limousine Commission we have derived three separate visualizations that illustrate the growth of ridesharing services in New York City and the decline of more traditional services present in New York before this newer service was introduced.

 ### Visualizations